Lobopodia: Stem-group tardigrades

-As stem-group panarthropods
+Stem-group panarthropods

-It is unclear that which lobopodians represent members of the panarthropod stem-group, which were branched just before the last common ancestor of extant panarthropod phyla.
+It is unclear which lobopodians represent members of the panarthropod stem-group, and which were branched just before the last common ancestor of extant panarthropod phyla.
 Aysheaia may have occupied this position based on its apparently basic morphology; while other studies rather suggest luolishaniid and hallucigenid, two lobopodian taxa which had been resolved as members of stem-group onychophorans as well.

 Described genera

 As of 2018, over 20 lobopodian genera have been described.
 The fossil materials being described as lobopodians Mureropodia apae and Aysheaia prolata are considered to be disarticulated frontal appendages of the radiodonts Caryosyntrips and Stanleycaris, respectively.
 Miraluolishania was suggested to be synonym of Luolishania by some studies.
 The enigmatic Facivermis was later revealed to be a highly specialized genus of luolishaniid lobopodians.
+Palaeocampa, formerly thought to be a fireworm, was also found as a lobopodian.